-Rainier Beach baseball team did some fundraising to build whole new program, establish pride
+How Rainier Beach raised $42K to save its baseball team and bought pride along with new jerseys

 “We want them to keep developing their skills because a lot of those guys do other sports and this is their first time getting into baseball,” said Pollard, who plans to take a team to Anaheim in July for a tournament.
 “By the time they’re juniors and seniors, they’ll know what’s going on (baseball-wise) and have a feel for it.”

 New threads and equipment haven’t eliminated some of the disciplinary struggles.
 Pollard said he’s simply working on getting players to arrive on time for practice and games.
 Dorsey is teaching the difference between criticism and expectations.
-Smiley is developing their work-ethic.
+Smiley is developing their work ethic.

 The GoFundMe account is a simple click to make donations.
 But players also went door-to-door to discuss the team with the community, volunteered at homeless shelters and worked fundraising events, such as one offering haircuts.